 The President shall take no part in debate while presiding, but may yield the chair to the Vice-President in order to speak on any question before the Local, or to introduce a new question.

 The presiding officer shall have the same rights as other members to vote on any question.
-In case of a tie, she/he may in addition give a casting vote, or, if she/ he chooses, refrain from breaking the tie, in which case the motion is lost.
+In case of a tie, they may in addition give a casting vote, or, if they choose, refrain from breaking the tie, in which case the motion is lost.

 When a motion is before the Local, no other motion shall be in order except (1) to adjourn, (2) to put the previous question, (3) to lay on the table, (4) to postpone for a definite time, (5) to refer, (6) to divide or amend, which motions shall have precedence in the order named.
 The first three of these shall be decided without debate.